knpuniversity/symfony2-rest/knpu/episode3/pagerfanta-pagination.md

 To create the `ApiResponse` pass it the `$paginatedCollection` variable directly:
 `$response = $this->createApiResponse($paginatedCollection)`.

-Try this test!
+Try the test!
 It still fails, but only once it looks for the links.
 The first response looks exactly how we want it to.
 Okay, that's awesome - so now let's add some links.